Help from other organisations

 - activities and events that are happening locally

-- Advice for parents in lots of community languages: https://www.lgfl.net/online-safety/childnet-leaflets-eal
+- Similar advice in lots of community languages: https://www.lgfl.net/online-safety/childnet-leaflets-eal

 - Digital Parent magazine has articles and information about the latest developments and what you can do to help your child get the most from them safely.
 Read it online at http://vodafonedigitalparenting.co.uk/

-- Do the Accidental Outlaw quiz to find out how much you know about what you can and can't say/write online.
+- Do the Accidental Outlaw quiz.
 It will help you stay safe, and it will help you when your child starts doing their homework online and they want to use pictures and quotes they find online.

 - At http://www.cbbfc.co.uk/bbfcinsight-trailer, British Board of Film Classification's Insight section, you can check the certificate of British films and television programmes that you want to show your child.